Vimux/Mainroad/README.md

 ### Menus

 **Mainroad** supports multiple menus.
 The `main` menu is fully responsive and displayed right under the site header.
 The secondary menus `side` and `footer` are displayed in a sidebar widget and the page footer.
-In order to add a page to a menu, add a `menu = <menu>` stanza to the pages frontmatter.
+In order to add a page to a menu, add a `menu = <menu>` parameter to the pages frontmatter.
 You can also add a page to many menus by providing a list, e.g. `menu = [main, side, footer]`.
 Don't forget to enable the `sidemenu` widget in the widget configuration if you want to use the `side` menu.

 ## Contributing